sgryjp/vscode-stable-sort/README.md

 ## Configuration

 - `smartSort.preferWordSorting`

   - When multiple lines are selected by a single selection, setting `true` to this configuration makes Smart Sort to sort words spread over the lines, instead of sorting the lines.
 See [explanation](#sorting-words-spread-over-multiple-lines) below for detail. (default: `false`)

+- `smartSort.useDotAsWordSeparator`

+  - Controls whether to use dots (periods) as word separator or not.
+    This behavior is available only if there is just one selection range and it contains no whitespaces.
+    This is useful for sorting CSV compound selectors like `.foo.bar`.
+    (default: `true`)

 ## Sorting words